Guides

 method get_middleware

-Wraps you application with Withenoise, a static file serving middleware.
+Wraps your application with Whitenoise, a static file serving middleware.

 get_middleware(